BIMSTEC leaders invited for Modi's swearing-in

 Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) is an international organisation of seven nations of South Asia and South East Asia.
 The BIMSTEC member states are: Bangladesh, Myanmar, Sri Lanka, Thailand, Nepal, Bhutan and India.

+The government has invited the leaders of the BIMSTEC member states for the swearing-in ceremony, Ministry of External Affairs Spokesperson Raveesh Kumar said in response to questions on the invitations for the swearing-in ceremony.
+"This is in line with government's focus on its 'Neighbourhood First' policy," the MEA said.

-"The President of the Kyrgyz Republic, who is the current Chair of the Shanghai Cooperation Organization, and the Prime Minister of Mauritius, who was the Chief Guest at this year's Pravasi Bhartiya Divas, have also been invited," the MEA statement said.
+Kyrgyzstan President Sooronbay Jeenbekov, who is the current chair of the Shanghai Cooperation Organization, and Mauritius Prime Minister Pravind Jugnauth, who was the Chief Guest at this year's Pravasi Bhartiya Divas, have also been invited, the ministry said.

+Modi is the first BJP leader who has been elected for a second term after completion of his five-year tenure, a feat so far achieved only by three Congress leaders -- Jawaharlal Nehru, Indira Gandhi and Manmohan Singh.

 In 2014, PM Modi had invited all SAARC leaders for his swearing-in ceremony.